 15. Not Spending Time With Your Friends

 There is a reason you feel so energized and even feel youthful whenever you meet your friends from college or high school.

 Research has shown that spending time with your friends can increase longevity and that having meaningful friendships and relationships can protect against obesity, depression, and even heart disease.

 And the opposite is also true.
-Isolation is a habit that causes loneliness bu also ages you faster.
+Isolation is a habit that causes loneliness but also ages you faster.

 This study found that spending time with people who matter to you and having strong ties with friends and family can increase your chance of living longer by as much as 50%.

-So go on and call your friend and family, video chat or go to the movies.
+So go on and call your friends and family, video chat, or go to the movies.
 Spending time with friends is such a delightful way of keeping yourself young.

 So don’t let the busyness of the world keep you isolated.
 Spending more time with good friends.
 This simple act will keep you youthful for longer.